How to Take a Leave of Absence From Your Nursing Job

 Help Your Employer Cover Your Position

-Your absence may strain the workplace.
+Obviously, taking a leave of absence as a nurse may strain the workplace, especially if a facility is already short-staffed.
 Having a plan, or the beginnings of one at the very least, is not only a courtesy, but also boosts your chances of being allowed to take time off.
 It may also ease your transition back to work when your leave of absence is complete.
+You may also offer to train a temporary replacement or write up a list of FAQs for whoever will be assuming your duties.

 Inform Your Colleagues